 - Keep safe by using unusual passwords.
-Use a combination of letters, lowercase, uppercase, symbols and numbers.
+Use a combination of lowercase and uppercase letters, symbols, and numbers.

 - Report cyberbullying to internet service providers.
 Cyberbullying often violates the terms and conditions established by social media sites and internet service providers.

-- Threats of violence, child pornography, sexually explicit messages or photos, taking a photo or video of someone in a place where they would expect privacy, stalking, hate crimes, harassment, identity theft and impersonation are all criminal offences – You should report this by calling the police on 101 (999 in emergency situations) or through the University’s Report and Support system.
+- Threats of violence, child pornography, sending sexually explicit messages or photos without consent, taking a photo or video of someone in a place where they would expect privacy, stalking, hate crimes, harassment, identity theft and impersonation are all criminal offences – You should report this by calling the police on 101 (999 in emergency situations) or through the University’s Report and Support system.

 Bullying UK – Information on different types of cyberbullying